KopiasCsaba/ccp_audio_system_manual/for_online_managers/youtube.md

 Please follow the guidelines in [video metadata templates](video_metadata_templates.md).

+Important: The order in which you "publish" videos are important, as that will be the final unchangeable "video date", and it determines the order in which the videos will be listed.

+So please make sure to keep the order of recordings as much as possible to reflect their real in-time order.

 # Add it to the proper playlist

 * Sunday messages go to "Sunday Messages"